-Remember, it is better to plan for worst-case scenario than not have what you need and not be able to get it.
+Remember, it is better to plan for the worst-case scenario than not have what you need and not be able to get it.
 (Especially considering that if there is a storm that causes significant damages, the roads may not be clear right away for you to drive anywhere, so you need to have basic first aid supplies on hand.)
-Hopefully having everything you need will mean that you won't have a need to use any of it!
+Hopefully having everything you need will mean that you won't need to use any of it!

 Vet Contact Information

 Most of us have our vet contact information either programmed into our phones or posted somewhere in our barns.
-Make sure you have the vet contact information in more than one place, in case it would blow off a bulletin board in the barn or you lose power and aren't able to charge your phone.
+Make sure you have the vet contact information in more than one place, in case it would blow off a bulletin board in the barn, or you lose power and aren't able to charge your phone.